charl-potgieter/AustralianSchoolMaths/content/docs/NSW/Year 12 Ext 1/Topics/By year cumulative/Calculus.md

  - $\frac{f(x)}{a}$, which results in a simplified chain rule equation

-The formula sheet presents the derivative of f(x) for inverse sin, cos and tan, and an integral equation with an answer in the format of $\frac{f(x)}{a}$ for inverse sin and tan.
+The formula sheet presents the derivative of f(x) for inverse sin, cos and tan, and an integral equations with an answer in the format of $\frac{f(x)}{a}$ for inverse sin and tan.
 If a question requires a derivative of $\frac{f(x)}{a}$ style format one can easily work backward from the integral formula on the formula sheet to get the answer and vice versa for an integral in f(x) style format.
 Note that no inverse cos integral is provided on the formula sheet.
-See comments on the calculus formula summary which lays this out in an easier to understand layout.
+See comments on the dervivatives vs integrals formula summary which lays this out in an easier to understand layout.

-It is recommended to view the inverse trigonometric derivatives and corresponding integrals on the Formula Summaries / Calculus page of this site which presents a more intuitive layout than the simple list of formulas below.
+It is recommended to view the inverse trigonometric derivatives and corresponding integrals on the derivatives vs integrals summary below which presents a more intuitive layout than the simple list of formulas.
 <BR><BR>